Revelations of US cardinal sex abuse will force pope’s hand

 The dioceses of Newark and Metuchen, New Jersey, simultaneously revealed that they had received three complaints of misconduct by McCarrick against adults and had settled two of them.

-The New York Times on Friday reported details of another alleged victim, the son of a McCarrick family friend identified as James, who reported that he was 11 when McCarrick first exposed himself to him.
-From there, McCarrick began a sexually abusive relationship that continued for another two decades, the Times quoted James as saying.
+Another alleged victim, the son of a McCarrick family friend identified as James, came forward in a report in The New York Times and subsequently in an interview with The Associated Press.
+James said he was 11 when McCarrick first exposed himself to him.
+From there, McCarrick began a sexually abusive relationship that continued for another two decades, James told AP.

+“I was the first guy he baptized,” James told AP.
+“I was his little boy.
+I was his special kid.”

 McCarrick has denied the initial allegation of abuse against a minor and accepted the pope’s decision to remove him from public ministry.

-Asked Friday about the latest revelations in the Times, a spokeswoman said McCarrick hadn’t received formal notice of any new allegation but would follow the civil and church processes in place to investigate them.
+Asked Friday about James, a spokeswoman said McCarrick hadn’t received formal notice of any new allegation but would follow the civil and church processes in place to investigate them.

 O’Brien was, however, allowed to retain the cardinal’s title and he died a member of the college.